Macron leads polls but turnout a big question in French vote - NewsBreak

 Macron leads polls but turnout a big question in French vote

-President Emmanuel Macron is the clear favorite in France's presidential race, yet a big unknown factor may prove decisive: an unprecedented proportion of people say they are unsure who to vote for or don’t intend to vote at all, bringing a large dose of uncertainty to the election .
+PARIS — (AP) — President Emmanuel Macron is the clear favorite in France's presidential race, yet a big unknown factor may prove decisive: an unprecedented proportion of people say they are unsure who to vote for or don’t intend to vote at all, bringing a large dose of uncertainty to the election.

 The pro-European centrist is still comfortably leading 11 other candidates in the polls ahead of Sunday's first-round vote.
 His main challenger, far-right leader Marine Le Pen, appears on the rise in recent days.
 Both are in good position to reach the runoff on April 24, which would make them replay the 2017 election that Macron won handily.